Code-Institute-Submissions/globtopus/README.md

 had node.js installed on my local machine already.
 And I copied the link to connect to DB from there.
 I changed the user name and password.

 I also set Heroku to deploy from my GitHub repository.
-I first pushed my code to GitHub using GitHub remote, then I pushed code to Heroku using Heroku remote and then I Heroku I set the app to deploy from the master branch on GitHub, by clicking on deploy on Heroku app and selecting deployment method as Github and by selecting repository I wanted to deploy from.
+I first pushed my code to GitHub using GitHub remote, then I pushed code to Heroku using Heroku remote and then in Heroku, I set the app to deploy from the master branch on GitHub, by clicking on deploy on Heroku app and selecting deployment method as Github and by selecting repository I wanted to deploy from.
 And from this point Heroku would automatically deploy my app whenever I push new code to my master branch.